DrSnowbird/kali-linux-docker/README.md

 # kali-linux-docker
-Kali Linux Docker (rolling version) with additional wrapper to easy to use
+Kali Linux Docker (rolling version) with additional wrapper and command line scripts for easier use.

 # Run (recommended for easy-start)